+If you are starting a business, be careful not to rush to set your company up as an S corporation without first considering the qualified small business stock benefit.
 The reason: If you start out as an S corporation, then your founder’s stock will not qualify as “qualified small business stock” (QSBS) under Section 1202 of the Internal Revenue Code.

 Section 1201, QSBS

-Under Section 1202, QSBS is stock in a C corporation if, as of the date of issuance, the corporation is a “qualified small business” (meaning a domestic corporation which is a C corporation with less than $50MM in gross assets both before and after the stock was issued) and, in general, which is acquired at its original issue in exchange for money or other property or as compensation for services.
-Thus, if you form your startup as an S corporation, your founder stock cannot qualify as QSBS.
-This can be a very painful and costly mistake.
+Under Section 1202, QSBS is stock in a C corporation if, as of the date of issuance, the corporation is a “qualified small business” (meaning a domestic corporation which is a C corporation with less than $50M in gross assets both before and after the stock was issued) and, in general, which is acquired at its original issue in exchange for money or other property or as compensation for services.

-Section 1202 has other requirements as well.
+Section 1202 has other requirements as well:

-At least 80 percent of the assets of the corporation have to be used in the active conduct of one or more qualified trades or business.
 In general, a “qualified trade or business” means a business other than a services business in the fields of health, law, engineering, architecture, accounting, actuarial science, brokerage services, or any trade or business where the principal asset is the reputation or skill of 1 or more of its employees.
-Banking, insurance, financing, leasing, investing and similar businesses are also excluded, as well as farming businesses, and operating hotels, motels, restaurants, or similar businesses.
-In addition, stock in a corporation shall not be treated as QSBS stock unless during substantially all of the taxpayer’s holding period for such stock, the corporation met the active business requirements and such corporation was a C corporation.

 Benefit of Founder Stock Qualifying as QSBS